ericness/learning_resources/README.md

     Online MIT course that teaches about Data-Centric AI (DCAI).
 DCAI is an emerging science that studies techniques to improve datasets, which is often the best way to improve performance in practical ML applications.

+* Recommender Systems
+    * :blue_book: [Practical Recommender Systems](https://www.manning.com/books/practical-recommender-systems) by Kim Falk
+    This book explains how recommender systems work and shows how to create and apply them for your site.
+After covering the basics, you’ll see how to collect user data and produce personalized recommendations.

 * Deep Learning
     * [Grokking Deep Learning](https://www.manning.com/books/grokking-deep-learning) by Andrew W. Trask Plain English explanations of the fundamentals of how neural networks work.